GavinMendelGleason/many_worlds/README.md

 enabled a host of really amazing things only one of which is versioning.
-It's real power came in enabling collaboration by exposing the multiple worlds, their states and their transitions so that we could work with more directly with locality.
+It's real power came in enabling collaboration by exposing the multiple worlds, their states and their transitions so that we could work more directly with locality.